 One of the reasons that the bike didn’t do well on sales was the high price point, the engine which suffered from vibrations and a chain drive system that wasn’t the most reliable.
 As a result, the TVS Apache RR 310 sold only half the number of bikes it had targeted.

-The bike is now in its second generation and TVS has added a slipper clutch to the mechanicals to improve the ride.
+This high speed bike is now in its second generation and TVS has added a slipper clutch to the mechanicals to improve the ride.
 There are two colour schemes that the bike is available with, namely, red and black.

 The TVS Apache RR 310 is priced at Rs.2.5 lakh, has a top speed of 162 km/h and can go from 0-100 km/h in 7.68 seconds.